Win-back email examples and strategies to help rekindle relationships with your old customers

 Pro tip: Win-back emails can also increase customer lifetime value (LTV), or the amount of money someone spends with your brand over the course of your relationship with them.

-Win-back email strategies to win over your lapsed customers
+3 win-back email campaign strategies to win over your lapsed customers

 You’re on board with the fact that win-back emails should be part of your marketing automation repertoire.
 Excellent.